-(PRINT) Trainee's Last Name First Name Full Middle Name Academy Name Start End Dates of the Academy (PRINT) Name of Academy Director PART I - TRAINEE STATEMEN NT Initials Pursuant to § 24-31-304, C.R.S the training academy prior to e raining academy shall submit their fingerprints to denial of certification pursuan at to § 24-31-305(1.5), C.R.S. or releable conditions.
-The only exception convicted of an offense that would result in the eased or discharged from the Armed Forces of the n shall be if the Board has granted the person an violence OR is subject to a cou n convicted in any court of a crime of domestic rom harassing, stalking, or threatening an intimate om possessing a firearm.
-Successful completion of the certification or be appointed as ntee that the trainee will either receive P.O.S.T.
-CONDITIONS HAVE BEE EMENTS AND THAT THESE LAWS AND HAVE INITIALED EACH ONE, AND BY RE OF EACH ONE.
-Signature of Trainee Date PART II - ACADEMY DIRECT TOR STATEMENT The above-referenced academy has ensured academy.
-The academy has made every effo en submitted to CBI prior to the enrollment date of the O.S.T.
-Rule 14 and § 24-31-304, C.R.S.
-AND BELIEF, IT IS TRUE, CORRECT, AND COMPLETE.
-I FURTHER A FFIDAVIT, AND TO THE BEST OF MY KNOWLEDGE CKNOWLEDGE THAT ANY FALSE STATEMENT, MY CERTIFICATION, AS WELL AS CRIMINAL
+(PRIN T) Trainee's Last Name First Name Full Middle Name Acade emy Name Start End of the Academy (PRI NT) Name of Academy Director PART Γ I - TRAINEE STATEMENT Initials S Pursuant to § 24-31-304, C.R.S., a training academy prior to enrolling in a training academy shall submit their fingerprints to the certification pursuant to § 24-31-3 305(1.5), C.R.S. or released n convicted of an offense that would result in the denial of or discharged from the Armed Forces of the United States the Board has granted the person an exemption from denial trains such person from ha n convicted in any court of a crime of domestic violence OR trassing, stalking, or threatening an intimate partner OR is sing a firearm.
+Successful completion of the training or be appointed as a peace officer. ng academy does not guara ntee that the trainee will either receive P.O.S.T. certification XPLAINED TO ME.
+I STATEMENTS AND THAT THESE LAWS AND HAVE INITIALED EACH ONE, AND BY SIGNING EACH ONE.
+Signat ture of Trainee Date Γ II - ACADEMY DIRECTOR ST FATEMENT The about the C.R.S.
+UNDIBEST ACK bove-referenced academy has ensured academy.
+The academy has made .
+ER PENALTY OF PERJURY, I COF MY KNOWLEDGE AND NOWLEDGE THAT ANY FALS that the trainee's fingerpri every effort to comply wi DECLARE THAT I HAD BELIEF, IT IS TRU E STATEMENT, MISS nts have been submitted to CBI prior to the enrollment date th the requirements of P.O.S.T.
+Rule 14 and § 24-31-304, AVE EXAMINED THIS AFFIDAVIT, AND TO THE E, CORRECT, AND COMPLETE.
+I FURTHER TATEMENT, OR INACCURACY MAY RESULT IN EXELL AS CRIMINAL PROSECUTION.
+Signat ture of Academy Director Date